-Red Bull is basically a mixture of sugar, caffeine, B Vitamins, and taurine, all ingredients that are known for their energizing qualities.
-Each can contains around 168 calories.
+Red Bull is a mixture of caffeine, sugar, taurine, and B Vitamins.
+All these ingredients are known for their energizing qualities.
+Each can of Red Bull contains around 168 calories.

 · Magnesium Carbonate

 · Pyridoxine HCI

 · Vitamin B12

 Let’s discuss some of these ingredients in more detail.